Frequently Asked Questions

 How much does it cost to join?

-The full season is $150 and runs from September through May.
-The season is divided into 2 terms ($75 each, in case you can’t commit to paying for the full year up front).
-This year our terms run September-January and February-May.
+The full season is $200 and runs from September through June.
+The season is divided into 2 terms ($100 for the fall term, and $100 for the winter term, in case you can’t commit to paying for the full year up front).
+This year our terms run September-January and February-June.

 To make the choir accessible for all no matter your financial situation, there is the option of Energy Exchange for all or part of the fee (see below for more details).
 Tax receipts are issued for all paid membership fees and/or donations over and above the fee.
 To register, visit our Member Registration page!